pyca/cryptography/docs/x509/ocsp.rst

     .. versionadded:: 2.4

-    A ``Request`` represents a unique identifier for a certificate whose status is being checked.
+    A ``Request`` contains several attributes that create a unique identifier for a certificate whose status is being checked.
 It may also contain additional extensions (currently unsupported).

     .. attribute:: issuer_key_hash